MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/api-based-overview.md

 >
 > Teams supports Adaptive Cards up to version 1.5.
 When using Adaptive Card designer, ensure that you change the target version to 1.5.

-A Response rendering template contains details to convert the response from developer’s service back to UI for end-user.
+Response rendering template is a predefined format that dictates how the results from your API are displayed within Teams.
+It uses templates to create Adaptive Cards or other UI elements from the API’s response, ensuring a seamless and integrated user experience within Teams.
+The template defines the layout and style of the information presented, which can include text, images, and interactive components.
 Ensure that you adhere to following guidelines for response rendering template:

 * **Define the schema reference URL** in the `$schema` property to establish the structure of your template to the [response rendering template schema](https://developer.microsoft.com/json-schemas/teams/v1.17/MicrosoftTeams.ResponseRenderingTemplate.schema.json).
 * **The supported values for `responseLayout`** are `list` and `grid`, which determine how the response is visually presented.
 For more information on the layout, see [respond to user requests](how-to/search-commands/respond-to-search.md#respond-to-user-requests).